AUDUBON FLATWIRE BELTS

 your existing belt, so the new belt can be manufactured with the same openings.

-SPROCKET LOCATION DIAGRAM
+SPROCKET LOCATION DIAGRAM AND BELT TRAVEL FOR DRIVE

 Proper sprocket location as shown in the drawing below is essential for smooth belt operation.
-Sprocket teet must always drive against the connector rods.
+Sprocket teeth must always drive against the connector rods.
 This is accomplished by locating the drive sprockets so that the teeth are in the odd numbered mesh opening and locating the Tail sprockets so that the teeth are in the even numbered mesh openings.

 AUDUBON Sales & Service